Teco pottery: After the Crash

 In October 1929, the Indianapolis branch closed due to the stock market crash.
 Later, the plant also fell victim to the Great Depression and operations ceased.
 In 1930, ownership was transferred to George A. Berry, Jr; Gates' attorney.
 Terra cotta production resumed until 1941.
 After World War II, they resumed manufacturing structural clay products through 1966.
 In 1972, TC inc. was formed from a merger of three businesses as production facility of ground engaging tools for construction equipment on the site.

-Sterling mark
+Impressed die-stamp

-The following is taken directly from an early catalog :
+The following quote is taken directly from an early Teco Pottery catalog regarding:

+Archives

+The American Terracotta Tile and Ceramic Company's / Teco Pottery records are housed at the University of Minnesota and include original architectural drawings.